firegloves/JavaModel-Converter/README.md

 To launch you can choose from these options:

-- open the project in your IDE, add a Run Configuration and launch it, optionally passing parameters
+- open the project in your IDE, add a Run Configuration and launch it
 - launch jar included into dist folder, optionally passing parameters

-At the end of the execution you will find
+You can make some configurations into application.properties file.
+It is already setted with a working configuration.

-- compiled java classes into `[project_root]/resources/compiled`
+By default you need to put your to transpile java classes into `[project_root]/transpiling` folder.
-- transpiled classes into `[project_root]/resources/generated`

-**WHEN YOU COPY PASTE YOUR JAVA CLASSES TO TRANSPILE INTO SOME IDE CHECK IF IT HAVE REMOVED JAVA PACKAGE.
+**WHEN YOU COPY PASTE YOUR JAVA CLASSES TO TRANSPILE INTO SOME IDE CHECK IF IT HAS REMOVED JAVA PACKAGE.
 WITHOUT PACKAGE JavaModel-Converter CAN'T WORK (for now ;) )**

 ### Supported languages